sabirmohamed/sabirmohamed.github.io/_posts/2021/2021-01-03-Azure DevOps Service-Connection-Creation-with-Azure-Devops-CLI-via-Configuration-file.md

 Before you begin this guide you'll need the following:

 - Azure Subscription
-- Azure App Registration [Service Principal] - App ID and Secret
+- Azure App Registration [Service Principal] - App ID and Secret [here](https://sabirmohamed.com/azure%20devops/Service-Connection-Creation-Manual-SPN/#create-an-azure-app-registration)
 - Azure DevOps Project with a PAT [Personal Access Token].
 You can find how you can create one [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page&WT.mc_id=AZ-MVP-5003674#create-a-pat)
 - Azure CLI installed and configured with Azure DevOps Extention.
 If you don't have Azure CLI installed, you can download it [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli)
 - Azure DevOps Project Id.
-You can find below how to retrieve the id.
+You can find [below](https://sabirmohamed.com/azure%20devops/Azure-DevOps-Service-Connection-Creation-with-Azure-Devops-CLI-via-Configuration-file/#how-to-retreive-the-azure-devops-project-id) how to retrieve the id.

 #### How to Retreive the Azure DevOps Project Id